House Bill Introductions

 HF 2297 (Myers): Modifying the solar pollinator program; allowing for a special issue license plate for the pollinator program.
 See also Companion Bill SF 2653.

 HF 2442 (Acomb): Biennial budget for Dept. of Commerce/MPUC.
 May be omnibus bill vehicle as well.
+This is the Omnibus Energy Bill vehicle.
 See also Companion Bill SF 2393.

 HF 2443 (Her): Biennial budget for Dept. of Commerce/MPUC.
 May be omnibus bill vehicle as well.
 See also Companion Bill SF 2216.